12 easy ways to eat more veg will give you lots of ideas to help you hit your five a day.

 Making a dish where the vegetables take centre stage is an easy (and delicious) way to eat more veg

 Rather than just putting a portion of veg on the side of your plate, make vegetables the hero of your meal.
 Try cooking them in different ways to add extra flavour and textures.
-Slow cooker red cabbage is delicious braised with apple and onion, and roasted sweet potato and cauliflower is packed with flavour.
+Slow cooker red cabbage is delicious braised with apple and onion.
 When courgettes and tomatoes are in season, whip up a batch of quick one pan ratatouille, and you can easily have 3 portions of veg in one dish.
 Another tasty combination to try is beans-and-beans – a mix of green beans and tinned haricot beans with a simple lemony dressing.

 Store cupboard veg